HildoBijl/stepwise/shared/util/README.md

 These are various other, often mainly mathematical, utility tools.

 - [maths](./maths.js) deals with basic mathematics, like finding the prime factors of a number, the greatest common divisor/smallest common multiple of two numbers, and so forth.
-- [combinatorics](./combinatorics.js) deals with factorials, binomials, and so forth.
 - [interpolation](./interpolation.js) deals with the interpolation between numbers, up to multi-dimensional interpolation.